-The Texas A&M CVM allows DVM students from other colleges of veterinary medicine, who are equivalent to Texas A&M CVM fourth-year veterinary students, to participate in clinical experiences.
-The student’s status on the clinical rotation will be observation only, until the senior clinician has had the opportunity to access the visiting student’s clinical skills.
+The Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVMBS) allows DVM students from other colleges of veterinary medicine, who are equivalent to Texas A&M CVMBS fourth-year veterinary students, to participate in clinical experiences.
+The student’s status on the clinical rotation will be observation-only until the senior clinician has had the opportunity to access the visiting student’s clinical skills.
 Following the assessment, greater participation may be allowed.

-Any senior veterinary student seeking to participate in clinical experience at the Texas A&M CVM should contact the Director of Student Services at least three months in advance and be prepared to provide the following items:
+Any senior veterinary student seeking to participate in a clinical experience at the Texas A&M CVMBS should contact the Director of Student Services at least three months in advance and be prepared to provide the following items:

 - Proof of current rabies vaccination, with a copy of your vaccination history including date(s) of vaccination.

 - Proof of current tetanus vaccination, with a copy of vaccination history including date(s) of vaccination.

 - Proof of medical insurance, with a copy of your current medical insurance card and/or policy number and insurance company contact information.

 - A completed Texas A&M CVMBS Emergency Contact Form.